 Provision is made for liabilities to pay pensions and other benefits in the future.
-The Scheme liability is measured on an actuarial basis using the projected unit method and is discounted at the rate applicable at the close of 31 March 2019, being 0.29% real rate (i.e. 2.90 % including inflation).
+The Scheme liability is measured on an actuarial basis using the projected unit method and is discounted at the rate applicable at the close of 31 March 2020, being a 1.80% nominal discount rate.
+The discount rate and inflation assumptions are as set out in the Public Expenditure System (PES) note issued by HM Treasury: PES (2019) 11 Revised, dated 6 December 2019.

 As per the requirements of IAS 19 and IAS26, as amended by FReM, full actuarial valuations by a professionally qualified actuary are required at intervals not exceeding four years.
-In accordance with this a full actuarial valuation for Resource Accounts was carried out as at 31 March 2016.
-The last full funding valuation was carried out as at 31 March 2016.

-For the purposes of the resource accounts the assessment has been carried out by calculating the liability as at 31 March 2016 based on the data provided as at 31 March 2016 and rolling forward that liability to 31 March 2019.
+In accordance with this, a full actuarial valuation for HSCPS Resource Accounts was carried out as at 31 March 2016.
+For the purposes of the resource accounts, the assessment has been carried out by calculating the liability as at 31 March 2016 based on the data provided and rolling forward that liability to 31 March 2020.